 The purpose of this document is to outline the governing policies and procedures of the Program.
-As periodic updates are made to these policies and procedures, new versions will be posted on the HCD disaster recovery website https://www.hcd.ca.gov/grants-and-funding/recoverca/program-resources with a description of the changes made.
+As periodic updates are made to these policies and procedures, new versions will be posted on the HCD disaster recovery website.

-3.1 Program Description
+2 Program Description